Cliffs of Uluwatu in Bali Indonesia

 Sand pit at the Cashew Tree in Bingin Uluwatu Bali

-There are fewer restaurants with play areas (The Cashew Tree and Ulu Garden are 2 that we loved), many hotels are adults-only and many of the Uluwatu day clubs do not cater to families with young children.
+There are fewer restaurants with play areas (The Cashew Tree, Ohana Kids Paradise and Ulu Garden are 3 that we loved – note that Ohana charges an extra fee to use the playground but it’s huge), many hotels are adults-only and many of the Uluwatu day clubs do not cater to families with young children.

 Stairs down to Uluwatu Beach in Bali Indonesia